 Bake for 12-14 minutes or until the edges are golden brown.
-Allow the cookies to cool completely before dipping in chocolate or assembling into Italian sandwich cookies.
+Allow the cookies to cool completely before dipping them in chocolate or assembling them into Italian sandwich cookies.

 To make the chocolate dip, add the chocolate and coconut oil to a medium-sized microwavable bowl.
 I like to use a mixing up which is taller and makes it easier for dipping.